iterative/dvc.org/content/docs/command-reference/status.md

     file hash in the `dvc.lock` or `.dvc` file is up to date, but there is no corresponding <abbr>cache</abbr> file or directory.

-- _update available_ means that <abbr>import stages</abbr> are outdated.
-The
+- _update available_ means that an <abbr>import stage</abbr> is outdated (the
-  original file or directory has changed.
-The imported data can be moved to its latest version by using `dvc update`.
+  original data source has changed).
+The imported data can be brought to its latest version by using `dvc update`.

 **For comparison against remote storage:**